awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-instances.rst

 =====================

-To reboot an |EC2| instance, call the |ec2client|'s :methodname:`rebootInstances` method, providing it with a :aws-java-class-prev:`RebootInstancesRequest <services/ec2/model/RebootInstancesRequest>` containing the ID of the instance to reboot.
+To reboot an |EC2| instance, call the |ec2client|'s :methodname:`rebootInstances` method, providing it with a :aws-java-class:`RebootInstancesRequest <services/ec2/model/RebootInstancesRequest>` containing the ID of the instance to reboot.

 **Imports**